OCEAN

 OCEAN Winds is promoting a process of front-loaded stakeholder engagement designed around our coastal community perspective and interests.

-Our goal is to inform and participate in Floating Offshore Wind projects when they are in the earliest, formative stages to maximize the benefits to our coastal citizens, ecology, and economy.
+Our goal is to inform and participate in Renewable Energy projects when they are in the earliest, formative stages to maximize the benefits to our coastal citizens, ecology, and economy.

 Become a Wind Rider

 Wind Riders are members of the global community who are interested in learning more about the activities of OCEAN Winds.
 Wind Riders receive updates and invitations to webinars and access to the OCEAN Winds TALKING CIRCLE.
-Becoming a Wind Rider indicates an interest in being informed about the Oregon coast perspective on Floating Offshore Wind technologies.
+Becoming a Wind Rider indicates an interest in being informed about the Oregon coast perspective on Renewable Energy technologies.

 CONTACT